“Remember,” my wife told me, “you have to take the cat to the vet today.”

 She raised a hand in sharp dismissal.

-Yeah, I know, but it’s me he loves.
+Yeah, I know, it is me he loves.